-After breakfast, we drive to Athens, seeing the Greek countryside.
+After breakfast, we began the long drive to Athens, seeing the Greek countryside.
 On the way, at the northern border of Thessaly, the valley of the River Peneios narrows into a dark and mysterious gorge.
-Here, we will stop and visit the chapel of St. Paraskevi.
-We arrive in Athens that evening.
+Here, we stopped and visited the chapel of St. Paraskevi.
+We later stopped at Thermopylae, the site of one of the most famous last stands in history, where King Leonidas of Sparta and his troops held off Persian invaders for several days before being overrun.
+We arrived in Athens that evening.